 Note: The specific circumstances of your situation may result in a slightly varied timeline.
 This is a general example of how long it may take for an eviction suit to take from start to finish.

 An eviction is not the same as a landlord choosing not to renew a lease once it ends.
 Evictions usually involve a tenant not paying rent on time or breaking a rule included in the lease.
 Evictions also require a notice to vacate, which is different than a notice of non-renewal.

 A notice of non-renewal is when the landlord or tenant notify the other that they will not be renewing the lease.

 Some written leases require the tenant give a 30-day or 60-day notice of non-renewal to end the lease.
 Some written leases automatically renew on a month-to-month basis or for a longer period if neither party gives notice.
 It's important to review your lease for details on when and how each party should provide notice.

-Month-to-month leases can be terminated by either landlord or tenant giving the other party at least a 30-day notice.
+Unless the landlord and tenant have an agreement in writing stating otherwise, month-to-month leases can be terminated by either party giving the other party at least one month's notice.

 Some tenants fear that their landlord will punish them if they complain about problems with their apartment.
 This kind of punishment is called "retaliation."
 Section 92.331 of the Texas Property Code describes unlawful landlord retaliation, noting: